mquinson/retrogames/docs/source/Git-crash-course.rst

 .. important::

   Remember that git is optionnal in this project.
-It is perfectly OK not not use git and use another approach if you ever need to synchronize your files.
+It is perfectly OK to not use git and use another approach if you ever need to synchronize your files.

 Git is a wonderful tool to share some text between several computers,